hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 ## Acquiring necessary metrics for aggregation across cells in a sample

 First, we need to determine the number of clusters and the cluster names present in our dataset.

+We find 8 different clusters with their corresponding identities (B cells, Dendritic cells, CD14+ Monocytes, CD4 T cells, CD8 T cells, FCGR3A+ Monocytes, Megakaryocytes, NK cells).
+Also identified are the 16 different samples (8 control and 8 stimulated).

 ```r
 # Named vector of cluster names